ttxbox/polymind/docs/developer-guide.md

 ## Project Structure

-The DeepChat repository is organized into several key directories:
+The PolyMind repository is organized into several key directories:

 -   **`src/`**: Contains the core source code of the application.
     -   **`src/main/`**: Code for Electron's main process (handles window management, system events, backend logic).
 Written in TypeScript.